Inzhenerka/docs.getdbt.tech/website/docs/reference/global-configs/behavior-changes.md

 By default, the `require_generic_test_arguments_property` flag is set to `False`, which means dbt won't parse the new `arguments` syntax.
 In this case, if the `arguments` property is specified, dbt raises the `ArgumentsPropertyInGenericTestDeprecation` deprecation to indicate that the `arguments` property will be used to parse inputs to the generic test after `require_generic_test_arguments_property` reaches maturity and becomes `True` by default.

-Here's an example of the new `arguments` property:
+Here's an example using the new `arguments` property:

 <File name='model.yml'>